rmkeeler/udacity-project-disaster-alerts/README.md

 ## Usage Instructions <a name="instructions"></a>

 Running data/process_data.py and then models/train_classifier.py in that order will put all necessary files where they need to go.
-Input datasets can be stored anywhere, but it's recommeded to store them in the data directory.
+Input datasets can be stored anywhere, but it's recommended to store them in the data directory.

 To run data/process_data.py from the project root:
 ```